panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 `sum1` and `sum2` are functions that sum two numbers.
 They've been created by the `factory()` function.

+Functions in JavaScript are first-class citizens, meaning that a function is a regular object.
+The function object can be returned by other functions (like `factory()` does), be compared, etc.: anything you can do with an object.

-The functions `sum1` and `sum2` share the same code source, however, they are different objects.
+The functions `sum1` and `sum2` share the same code source but they are different function objects.
 Comparing them `sum1 === sum2` evaluates to `false`.

-That's just how JavaScript works.
+That's just how JavaScript objects works.
 An object (including a function object) [equals](/the-legend-of-javascript-equality-operator/#the-identity-operator) only to itself.

 ## 2. The purpose of useCallback()

-Different function instances sharing the same code are often created inside React components.
+Different function objects sharing the same code are often created inside React components:

-When inside a React component body a function is defined (e.g. a callback or event handler), this function is re-created on every rendering:

 ```jsx{5-7}
 import React from 'react';